-Sangiovese claims more vineyard land than any other grape in Italy, and it reaches it apogee of concentration, aromatics, structure and age-worthiness in the wines hailing from Montalcino in Tuscany.
+Sangiovese claims more vineyard land than any other grape in Italy, but it reaches its apogee of concentration, aromatics, structure and age-worthiness in the wines hailing from Montalcino in Tuscany.
 Here, the clone of Sangiovese is known as Brunello, and wines under the Brunello di Montalcino DOCG are consistently priced at $100 and above, due to scarcity and demand.

+In the winery, large oak casks are used instead of small oak barriques, lending the wines a supple quality while all the lovely, complex details of Brunello are unmasked on the nose.
 Donatella Cinelli Colombini deserves praise as well for supporting and fostering the career of female winemakers.
 It may seem rather stunning, but when the estate was established in 1998, Colombini inquired about a cellar master from the enology school in Siena.
-She was told that they only had females students available since many wineries didn’t want to hire them.
+She was told that they only had female students available since many wineries didn’t want to hire them.
 (That’s right: 1998).
 She used the opportunity to make Casato Prime Donne — with its all-female staff ever since — an incubator of talent for the next generation of female Italian winemakers.
-The results speak for themselves.

 Originally listed: April 2020.